ioggstream/python-course/python-high-school/00_intro.md

-# Python for System Administrator
+# Python for High School

  Author: <roberto.polli@par-tec.it>